Spatial-DISE: A Unified Benchmark for Evaluating Spatial Reasoning in Vision-Language Models: Error Analysis

-To move beyond simply measuring what models fail at, this section provides a cognitive diagnosis to understand why they fail.
-We use Doubao-1.6-thinking as a judge, and combined with human analysis, analyzes on a sample of 200 incorrect responses from four representative models: \textbf{GeminiFlash2-0}, \textbf{Qwen2.5-VL-3B}, \textbf{Doubao-1.5-thinking}, and \textbf{SpaceThinker}, with 50 samples drawn from each.
+Given the persistent performance gap between fine-tuned VLMs and human baselines , we must move beyond simply measuring what models fail at to understanding why they fail.
+To provide this cognitive diagnosis, we employ Doubao-1.6-thinking as an automated judge and, combined with human analysis, analyze a sample of 200 incorrect responses from four representative models: \textbf{GeminiFlash2-0}, \textbf{Qwen2.5-VL-3B}, \textbf{Doubao-1.5-thinking}, and \textbf{SpaceThinker}, with 50 samples drawn from each.

 We established a high-level error taxonomy to systematically diagnose failures by deconstructing the model mistakes into three errors: \textbf{Perceptual Error}, \textbf{Comprehension Error} and \textbf{Reasoning Error}.
 The analysis reveals that Reasoning errors are the predominant failure category, accounting for an overwhelming 72.5\% of all analyzed failure responses.
 Perceptual errors constituted 17.5\% of the total, while comprehension errors were the least common at 10\%.
 This distribution strongly suggests that the primary bottleneck for current VLMs is not in visual perception but in complex spatial-logical inference.
 The predominance of reasoning errors (145) prompted a deeper analysis, which identified three fundamental cognitive deficits.